|

 III.
 Take Control

-The path of an INFOSEC professional is one of discovery (the journey, not the
+The path of an InfoSec professional is one of discovery (the journey, not the

 destination).
 Over time your needs and opinions will change with your discoveries, your